HybridFlow: Resource-Adaptive Subtask Routing for Efficient Edge-Cloud LLM Inference

 \section{Introduction}

-Large language models (LLMs) have demonstrated exceptional capabilities in a wide range of tasks, particularly in domains requiring multi-step reasoning, complex decision-making, and problem-solving~\cite{guo2025rbench, lin2025generative, xiong2024large, yu-etal-2025-chain}.
-Their unprecedented scale allows them to generalize well across various domains, providing strong performance in tasks that demand deep reasoning and sophisticated knowledge.
+Large language models (LLMs) have recently demonstrated remarkable capabilities across a wide range of tasks, especially those requiring multi-step reasoning, complex decision-making, and problem solving~\cite{guo2025rbench, lin2025generative, xiong2024large, yu-etal-2025-chain}.
+Yet, these gains come with substantial practical costs: high inference latency, large memory footprints, and non-trivial API expenses when served from the cloud~\cite{yuan2025efficientllm, jiang2025thunderserve}.

-To mitigate the high inference latency inherent in LLMs, recent approaches have introduced LLM-efficient reasoning methods~\cite{ning2024skeletonofthought, jin2025learning}.
-These methods typically decompose tasks into multiple subtasks and utilize fine-grained execution pipelines to accelerate inference, improving both speed and efficiency without significantly compromising performance.

-However, the large scale and complexity of LLMs come with substantial drawbacks: high inference latency, significant memory consumption, and expensive API costs when accessed via the cloud~\cite{yuan2025efficientllm, jiang2025thunderserve}.